ql-io/ql-unit/README.md

 ## Overview
 1. Create a **tests** directory which contains scripts to test, mock response (optional) and detailed node unit asserts (optional).
-2. Create a js file which you intended provide to nodeunit to run.
+2. Create a js file which you intended to provide to nodeunit to run.
 3. Body of this files could look like the following:

 	module.exports = require('../lib/unit').init({